Creating a Life of Discipline

 Chapter Summary

-Final Reflection: What is one daily practice you will commit to this week to grow in holiness?
+Final Reflection: What is one daily practice you will commit to this week to grow in discipline?

 Prayer